jenineharris/academic-hive-2021/README.md

   <li> Unzip the downloaded zip file and save all the files in a single folder on your computer
 </ul>

-Second, watch and follow along with this video:
+Second, watch and follow along with this video: https://youtu.be/gSuZHoOenQ8

-<iframe width="560" height="315" src="https://www.youtube.com/embed/6bZGlHmssPI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you would like to view the slides from the video separately, they are available here: https://jenineharris.github.io/AHslides/